 - Chelmsford Hockey Club regularly train at New Hall

-- The Essex Yeomanry Band rehearses at New Hall Preparatory School on a weekly basis
+- The Essex Yeomanry Band rehearses at New Hall Preparatory Divisions on a weekly basis

 - Local choir, the Waltham Singers, has regularly used New Hall as a venue for various workshops and fundraising events

 - The Chelmsford Amateur Operatic and Dramatic Society used the drama studios for auditions

 - The New Hall Saturday swim school is open to local children and has been running for over ten years

 - East England Netball hold training and run camps at New Hall

 - The British Triathlon Federation (BTF) hold courses to gain level 1 & 2 coaches certificate